 I will never get sick of chocolate orange, it is one of my top favourite flavours.
 It's such a festive flavour too, even though I eat it all year round, it's especially great for Christmas baking.
 These cupcakes are an easy and quick way to get your chocolate orange fix, I've made them so many times now and they hit the spot every time!

-I divided the mixture between 12 cupcake cases and baked them for 25 minutes, then put them on a cooling rack to fully cool.
+Divide the mixture between 12 cupcake cases and bake them for 25 minutes, then put them on a cooling rack to fully cool.

-For the buttercream I mixed together butter, icing sugar, orange extract and milk until smooth.
+For the buttercream, mixe together butter, icing sugar, orange extract and milk until smooth.
 Pipe or spread it onto the cupcakes, then decorate with the chocolate orange segments and sprinkles.

 What can you use instead of orange extract?